Avoid the Top 10 Mistakes That Growers Make

 8) Incorrect humidity

-Plants need a relative humidity (RH) of between 50% and 60% when vegging and between 40% and 50% during flowering/fruiting.
-Humidity levels out of these ranges will cause slowed growth or vulnerabilities to moulds.
+Plants need a relative humidity (RH) of between 60% and 70% when vegging and around 50% during flowering / fruiting.
+Humidity levels too far out of these ranges will cause slowed growth or vulnerabilities to mould.

-Use your extraction system to help keep humidity down, or a humidifier to help raise it.
+Use your extraction system or dehumidifier to help keep humidity down, or a humidifier to help raise it.
 Keep RH in the right range and your plants will thank you!

 9) No temperature difference between light and dark cycles

-During flowering, try to keep the temperature at the tops of the plants between 25-28C during the lights on period and make sure that the temperature drops by at least 5C when the lights go out.
-Your plants will flower/fruit more quickly and more plentifully if you do!
+During the flowering phase, when maintaining daytime temperatures of around 25-28°C, try to ensure make sure that the temperature drops by at least 5°C when the lights go out.
+Your plants will flower / fruit more quickly and more plentifully if you do!

 10) Not talking to your plants

-Ok, that was a little joke.
-I'm not actually proposing that you go and chat to them about what has just happened on Corrie.
+OK, that was a little joke.
+We're not actually proposing that you go and chat to them about what has just happened on Corrie.
 However, plants definitely respond to the time you spend tending them and the care that you give them.
 The more, the better.
 Love your plants and they will give it back to you come harvest time!

 Expert tips